Rūdolfs Pērle: Biography

-Rūdolfs Pērle was born in northern Latvia and originally studied to become a gardener.
+Rūdolfs Pērle was born in northern Latvia in a family of blacksmiths and originally studied to become a gardener.
 While studying, his talent for drawing still lifes of flowers was discovered and he was encouraged to pursue art studies at the Saint Petersburg Art and Industry Academy.
 In 1899 he enrolled in the class of textile design and still life painting, led by his countryman Jūlijs Jaunkalniņš.
 At the academy, he became friends with other Latvian art students, including Burkards Dzenis, Gustavs Šķilters, Pēteris Krastiņš and Aleksandrs Romans, and he joined the association of young Latvian artists known as Rūķis.
 When he had finished his studies, he stayed in Saint Petersburg, having a daytime job in a factory and pursuing his artistic interests in his free time.
 While not widely recognised in the erstwhile capital of the Russian Empire, his works were exhibited in Riga, the present-day capital of his native Latvia.
 At the outbreak of World War I, Rūdolfs Pērle was sent as an expert on military observation balloons by his employer, who manufactured them, to the front in the Caucasus.
 Encountering the wild and mountainous landscape and the destruction brought by the war provided strong inspiration for Pērle, who in the last years of his life thus came to adopt new and darker themes and modes of expression.

 He died on 17 June 1917 in Petrograd due to complications after surgery of appendicitis.